smelli/smelli.github.io/index.md

 A brief user manual can be found in the paper cited below.

+A list of observables included in each likelihood in the current version can be found [here](obs/current/).

 ## Citation

 If you use `smelli` in a scientific publication, please cite